Kymera Therapeutics, Inc. (KYMR)

 • Study Result

-KT-621, an oral STAT6 degrader, showed complete target degradation in blood and skin, robust Th2 biomarker reductions, and a placebo-like safety profile in phase I healthy volunteers.
-These results exceeded expectations and support rapid advancement into patient studies for Th2 diseases.
+KT-621, an oral STAT6 degrader, achieved rapid, complete target degradation in blood and skin at low doses, with robust reductions in Th2 biomarkers and a placebo-like safety profile in healthy volunteers.
+These phase I results exceeded expectations, de-risking future studies and supporting KT-621’s potential to match or surpass biologics in Th2 diseases.

 • No material regulatory changes observed; manufacturing remains global with U.S. focus for commercialization.
 KT-621 healthy volunteer data is due in June, with phase I-B AD patient data expected in Q4.
 The STAT6 degrader aims to match dupilumab efficacy, supported by strong financial runway.